jahAtFriends/Percolation/README.md

 In our case, we will use this kind of simulation to create many percolation systems and randomly open sites until each system percolates.
-Then we can average the number of open sites it took to establish a confidence interval over which the
+Then we can average the number of open sites to estimate the fraction of sites that need to be opened for percolation to occur.
+This turns out to be a constant number, but there is no mathematical proof, even though we can determine it experimentally!

 ## Assignment

-In the previous assignment, we created an algorithm using a tree data structure to solve the dynamic connectivity problem.
-Using your implementation of the Union-Find algorithm, write a class which can model the percolation system as described above.
+In our study of dynamic connectivity, we created an algorithm using a tree data structure to build a union-find algorithm.
+For this assignment, you will use your implementation of the algorithm to write a class which can model the percolation system as described above.
 To help, an interface called `Percolator` has been given to specify the API for your class.
 This class should be called `Percolation.java`.
+Your submission should also include the file `WeightedQuickUnion.java` containing your UF code.

+After you have correctly overriden the api for both classes, fill in the class `PercolationStats`.
+The constructor for this class will run the monte carlo simulation.
+Specifically, it will generate multiple percolation systems and randomly open sites until it percolates.
+It will then calculate the average number of sites opened in each system (as well as the standard deviation).

+Upload all three of these files to this repository.